Best homeowners insurance in Alaska of 2021

+According to 2020 data, the average annual premium for homeowners insurance in Alaska based on a home with a dwelling coverage amount of $250k is $1,059.
 For homeowners in all geographic locations, finding a home insurance policy can be a challenging process that requires time, research and effort.
 But homeowners in Alaska face an additional challenge: many of the largest United States insurance companies, including Nationwide and Progressive, don’t offer policies in this state.
-With such limited options, finding the best Alaska homeowners insurance isn’t easy.
+With such limited options, finding the best Alaska homeowners insurance isn’t always easy.

 Despite a lack of insurance choices, homeownership in Alaska is far from out of the norm.
 U.S. Census data shows that around two thirds of Alaskan households own their home, totaling 205 million families.
 Yet the National Association of Insurance Commissioners reports that insurers wrote just $1.6 trillion in property insurance premiums for Alaskans in 2018.
 This may sound like a lot, but compared to the rest of the country, Alaska is the second least insured state for homeowners multiple peril policies.

 Far too many Alaskan homeowners are underinsured, but you don’t need to be among them.
 We’ve picked out the best Alaska homeowners insurance companies to help you start your search for coverage.

 Best home insurance companies in Alaska